-A. Temporary Appointments.

-If an employee is assigned to fill an open position in an acting capacity pending a Civil Service examination, said employee shall serve a probationary period of thirty (30) days.
-At the conclusion of the thirty (30) day period, the employee shall receive either an increase of five (5%) percent of the minimum of the title to which he is being assigned, or the minimum pay of the title to which he is being assigned, whichever is greater.
+- A. Temporary Appointments If an employee is assigned to fill an open position in an acting capacity pending a Civil Service examination, said employee shall serve a probationary period of thirty (30) days.
+At the conclusion of the thirty (30) day period, the employee shall receive either an increase of five (5%) percent of the minimum of the title to which he or she is being assigned, or the minimum pay of the title to which he is being assigned, whichever is greater.
 The City shall call for an examination within the thirty (30) day period.
-In the event the employee is returned to his previous title, he shall revert to the original salary.

-B. Out-of-Title Work.

-1. Where an employee is assigned to perform the duties of a higher classified position for a period of short duration that employee shall be considered in an "out-of-title" capacity, and shall receive an additional five (\$5.00) dollars for each full day of such "out-of-title" service.
-In order to quality for out-of-title pay, the employee's division director or his or her designee must assign and approve the higher title work prior to performance of such work.
+In the event the employee is returned to his previous title, he or she shall revert to the original salary. - B. Out-of-Title Work.
+Where an employee is assigned to perform the duties of a higher classified position for a period of short duration, that employee shall be considered in an "out-of-title" capacity, and shall receive an additional five (\$5.00) dollars for each full day of such "out-of-title" service.
+In order to qualify for "out-of-title" pay, the employee's division director or his or her designee must assign and approve the higher title work prior to performance of such work.

-ARTICLE 28 INSURANCE.
-HEALTH AND WELFARE
+ARTICLE 29 INSURANCE, HEALTH AND WELFARE

-- A. The City shall provide the insurance coverage set forth below.
+- A. The City shall continue to maintain and provide all insurance coverage that is in force and effect at the present time, and increase the benefits of same as hereinafter set forth.
 For all benefits in this Article, the eligibility date for all new employees shall be the same as per Blue Cross/Blue Shield which are in accordance with the State Health Benefits Plan. - B. The City shall provide life insurance in the amount of fifteen thousand (\$15,000.00) dollars and accidental death and dismemberment insurance in the amount of fifteen thousand (\$15,000.00) dollars for each employee up to the age of sixty-five (65).
 Thereafter, the amount shall be reduced to ten thousand (\$10,000.00) dollars. - C. Hospitalization.
-Employees shall receive fully paid Blue Cross/Blue Shield. with Rider J and Major Medical, to cover themselves and their dependents.
-In addition, said coverage, except for Rider J, shall be provided to all employees retiring after July 1, 1972, in accordance with State Statute covering same. - D. The City shall supply to employees all necessary legal advice and counsel in the defense of charges filed against them in the performance of their duty, or settlement of claims for personal injury, death or property damage arising out of or in the course of their employment, and the City shall pay and satisfy all judgments against said employees from such claims. - E. Except as set forth below, the City will provide a family prescription plan.
-The maximum any employee will have to pay through December 31, 1994 is Five (\$5.00) Dollars per prescription.
-Effective January 1, 1995, employees will pay Eight (\$8.00) Dollars for brand name drugs and Four (\$4.00) Dollars for generic drugs per prescription.
+Employees shall receive fully paid Blue Cross/Blue Shield, with Rider J and Major Medical, to cover themselves and their dependents.
+In addition, said coverage, except for Rider J, shall be provided to all employees retiring after July 1, 1972, in accordance with

+State Statute covering same.

+- D. The City shall supply to employees all necessary legal advice and counsel in the defense of charges filed against them in the performance of their duty, or settlement of claims for personal injury, death, or property damage, arising out of or in the course of their employment, and the City shall pay and satisfy all judgments, against said employees from such claims. - E. Except as set forth below, the City will provide a family prescription plan.
+The maximum any employee will have to pay through December 31, 1995 is Five (\$5.00) Dollars per prescription.
+Effective January 1, 1996, employees will pay Eight (\$8.00) Dollars for brand name drugs and Four (\$4.00) Dollars for generic drugs per prescription.
+Effective July 1, 2007, employees will pay Two (\$2.00) Dollars for generic drugs and Twenty (\$20.00) for brand name drugs per prescription.